Visiting the Exhibition & Tour

 All tours of the Sam Wanamaker Playhouse are limited to 20 people per tour.

 Usually you can take photographs during our theatre tours, and your guide will give you time to take these.
 However, you may find that when you visit there is something taking place in the theatre which prevents you from taking photographs, for example, rehearsals for a forthcoming performance.
 Your tour guide will advise you about photography.

 At all times, we ask that you do not video the tour.

 Can we pop in to have a look without going on a Tour?

 Unfortunately, as they are both working theatres we do not allow access to the Globe Theatre or the Sam Wanamaker Playhouse without a guide.
 There are no viewing platforms or grilles so if you are not on a tour or watching a play you will be unable to see inside the Globe Theatre or Sam Wanamaker Playhouse.

 I don't know much about Shakespeare or Theatre: will I understand what's going on?

 Our visitors range from people who have barely heard of Shakespeare to specialists in his work.
-We make sure that we are accessible for everyone, and our guides and the exhibition assistants are happy to answer any of your questions.
+We make sure that we are accessible for everyone, and our guides are happy to answer any of your questions.
 Our aim is to try to inform and engage all our visitors no matter how much prior knowledge they have.